myee4/cs1470-Final-Project/README.md

 usage: `python preprocess.py [number of data points] [percentage of data for training]`

-example: `python preprocess.py 10000 0.7 (this uses 10000 data points and a 70-30 train-test data split)`
+example: `python preprocess.py 10000 0.7`

+the example uses 10000 data points and a 70-30 train-test data split